 Micronutrients are present everywhere, especially in fruits, veggies, legumes, cereals, dried fruits, but also meat, eggs and dairy.
-We can consume as many of the micronutrients we want.
+You can consume as many of the micronutrients you want.

 Micronutrients are vitamins and minerals.
 They are responsible for our general health and we cannot survive without them.
 We can find vitamins in all kinds of foods.
 That’s why we need to eat various foods: vegetables and leafy salads or whole-grains and whole food starches or meats of all kind.

 Minerals are sodium, potassium, chloride, phosphorus, calcium, magnesium, iron, zinc and sulfur etc. The first four are also called electrolytes.